zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ROOT_DIR`: The directory where the Zowe runtime is located.
 Defaults to the location of where `zowe-configure-instance` was executed.

+### Component groups

+- `LAUNCH_COMPONENT_GROUPS` : This is a comma separated list of which z/OS microservice groups are started when Zowe launches.
+  - `GATEWAY` will start the API mediation layer which includes the API catalog, the API gateway and the API discovery service.
+These three address spaces are Apache Tomcat servers and uses the version of Java on z/OS as determined by the `JAVA_HOME` value.
+  - `DESKTOP` will start the Zowe desktop which is the browser GUI for hosting Zowe applications such as the TN3270 emulator or the File Explorer.
+The Zowe desktop is a node application and uses the version specified by the `HOME_HOME` value.

+### Component pre-requisites

-- `ZOWE_JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
+- `JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
+Only needs to be specified if not already set as a shell variable.
 Defaults to `/usr/lpp/java/J8.0_64`.
-- `ZOWE_NODE_HOME`:  The path to the node runtime.
+- `NODE_HOME`:  The path to the node runtime.
+Only needs to be specified if not already set as a shell variable.
 Defaults to value of `NODE_HOME`

-- `ZOSMF_PORT`: The port used by z/OSMF REST services.
-Defaults to value determined through running `netstat`.
-- `ZOSMF_HOST`: The host name of the z/OSMF REST API services.

 - `ZOWE_EXPLORER_HOST`: The hostname of where the explorer servers are launched from.
 Defaults to running `hostname -c`.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
 - `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible from clients who want to use Zowe.
 This is important to verify for zD&T and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS return a different IP address from the external address.

+- `ZOSMF_HOST`: The host name of the z/OSMF REST API services.
+- `ZOSMF_PORT`: The port used by z/OSMF REST services.
+Defaults to value determined through running `netstat`.

+### Keystore directory

 - `KEYSTORE_DIRECTORY`: This is a path to a USS folder containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
 This also contains a trust store used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
 The keystore directory must be create the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.
+For more information on how to create a keystore directory see [Configuring Zowe certificates](configure-certificates.md)

 ### Address space names